DrakeLab/miller-tb-assortativity/README.md

 The effects of assortativity (i.e., modularity) epidemic dynamics (e.g., total outbreak size or equilibrium prevalence) have been studied with math models.
 Results indicate that the effect of assortativity depends on assumptions about recovery and supply of susceptible individuals (SIR, SIS) as well as the distribution of subgroup size.
 In SIR systems, the total outbreak size of diseases with SIR dynamics decrease with increasing assortativity, perhaps due to a build-up of recovered nodes within-subgroups and transmission bottlenecks between subgroups (Nadini 2018).
 However, very high assortativity may be required to produce this "protective" effect of assortativity (Salathe & Jones 2015, Sah et al. 2017).
 In contrast, for SIS processes, infected nodes return to susceptible nodes and a build-up of recovered nodes does not occur, resulting in intensely connected subgroups which increase the equilibrium prevalence of infection (Nandini 2018).
 Subgroup size also affects disease spread: networks with larger subgroups increase epidemic size when compared with networks with constant subgroup size (Sah et al. 2017).
 The number of subgroups also affects how assortativity relates to outbreak size: outbreak size on less fragmented (fewer subgroups) networks are not affected by assortativity but outbreak size on more fragmented networks increases with assortativity (Sah et al. 2017).
 Most prior studies have focused on networks with multiple (in the range of 10 to 1000, Sah et al. 2017), highly connected subgroups.
 For our purposes, an open question remains about how disease spreads within lightly assorted networks with two subgroups (i.e., men and women) which potentially vary in their susceptibility to infection (i.e., are men "supersusceptibles", Kraft 2015).

-We wondered whether sex-assortativity in social networks could contribute to male-bias or if previously described differences in susceptibility between the sexes are necessary to explain male-bias.
-In addition, we compare how assortativity changes infection processes in SIR and SIRS models.
+In this project, we will investigate whether sex-assortativity in social networks can contribute to male-bias or sex-specific differences in susceptibility to infection are necessary to explain male-bias.
+In addition, we will compare how assortativity changes epidemic trajectories in SIR and SIRS models.
 SIRS models have the ability to capture the persistance of TB in endemic areas.

 ### Research questions: